Yeet-Masta/g-rcp/VitaVehicle/README.md

 Does `(a/b)*(a/b)` instead of `pow(a/b, 2)`.
 That one is more like personal preference.

 Uses some weird `a*float(b>0.0) -a*float(b<0.0)` which simplifies to `a*sign(b)`.

+Uses _process and _physics_process for one-time things that can be done in _ready.

 So my questions:
 - Why aren't we simplifying code to make it more readable? - It works for him, but not for me.